aragon/sdk/javascript/modules/client/README.md

 // Create a simple context
 const context: Context = new Context(params)
-// Create a plugin context from the simple context and the plugin address const pluginAddress = "0x1234567890123456789012345678901234567890" const contextPlugin: ContextPlugin = ContextPlugin.fromContext(context, pluginAddress)
+// Create a plugin context from the simple context const contextPlugin: ContextPlugin = ContextPlugin.fromContext(context)
 // Create an ERC20 client
 const client = new ClientErc20(contextPlugin)